-Habilitation therapy services help you keep, learn, or improve skills and functioning for daily living (e.g., therapy for a child who isn't walking or talking at the expected age).
+Habilitation therapy services are services needed to keep, learn, or improve skills and functioning for daily living (e.g., therapy for a child who isn't walking or talking at the expected age).
 The services must follow a specific treatment plan, ordered by your physician.
 The services must be performed by a: